 The good news is that there is a strategy to suit every eventuality.
 The research provided by this article considers a variety of different strategies and outlines the pros and cons of each.
 Broadly speaking, they can be broken down by holding period.
 Short-term strategies such as ‘scalping’ and ‘day trading’ involve more frequent trading and lower risk/reward.
 ‘Trend following’ and ‘momentum’ strategies take a longer view of the markets.
 They may draw on fundamental analysis, for example, a change in a firm’s way of doing business which is expected to feed through as a change in price.

-There are a lot of ways of valuing a stock and, importantly, it’s important to not dismiss the power of your own research.
+There are a lot of ways of valuing a stock and, importantly, it’s important not to dismiss the power of your own research.

 Research released by Tradeciety shows that investors with a large differential between their existing economic conditions and their aspiration levels hold riskier stocks in their portfolios.
 This reflects the common mistake of building a portfolio to match your aspirations rather than the market conditions.
 Research notes are freely available and it’s important to focus on good investments rather than trade your dreams.